|

 Poet's Biography:

 Ethan A. Paquin edits the online journal slope.
 His poetry and reviews are forthcoming in Quarterly West, Verse, Overland, Plastic (a Czech journal) and Lagniappe.
-He teaches in the writing program at the University of Massachusetts-Amherst, where he is pursuing his MFA.
+He teaches in the writing program at the University of Massachusetts-Amherst, where he is pursuing

 About Ethan's poetry: "My goal is to explore the lacunae between object and observer.
 I like to explore these gaps, and the requisite tension and static residing within.
 I tend to appropriate music and language to capture the fugitive sense of a particular situation."